Research Symposium

 • Students work with their chair to develop appropriate content of the exam questions based on their area of specialization.

-• Each exam question is 20 pages in length excluding tables, figures, and references, and the written exam should adhere to APA format.
+• Each exam question is 20 pages in length excluding tables, figures, and references, and will adhere to APA format.

 • The student may contact the chair any time during the exam process with questions or concerns.

 • Students who pass the written exam will move forward to the oral portion of the exam.
-Student work with their chair to schedule the date for the oral exam.
+Students work with their chair to schedule the date for the oral exam.

 • In the event of a failed written exam, the chair communicates the results to the student and feedback is provided to prepare the student to retake the written exam.
-According to graduate school policy, the student cannot retake the exam before the next semester.
+If any portion of the exam is failed the entire written comprehensive exam is failed.

-• If a student fails one question but has adequate responses on the other questions, the student only has to retake the failed questions.
+• If a student fails one question but has adequate responses on the other questions, the student only retakes the failed question.

 • The committee chair sends documentation to the student and the graduate coordinator about which questions of the exam were passed and failed.